 Shadow Traditional Chinese Medicine practitioners and work with health professionals in urban and rural communities.

 In lectures, you’ll learn the history of TCM and its philosophical foundation in Daoism; the concepts of yin and yang, the organs, and the meridians; and the basic underpinnings of many Eastern philosophies.
 You’ll study the pharmacopoeia of TCM herbal medicine.
 You’ll visit parks and gardens with a botanist to learn about healing plants and herbs, explore the hospital’s TCM pharmacy, and see a demonstration of medicine making.
 At the end of the summer, you’ll have a Traditional Chinese Medicine Course Completion certificate from Yunnan Provincial Chinese Medicine Hospital.

-Practice traditional Chinese healing practices.
+Practice traditional Chinese healing methods.

 You will observe medical professionals performing techniques such as acupuncture, moxibustion, cupping, Qigong, medicinal food, tea, foot massage, hot spring therapy, music therapy, and the Five Animal Movements and then, under their guidance, practice these techniques yourself.

 Observe indigenous and minority healing systems on multiple field excursions.

 Earn two Chinese language credits.